dmpalyvos/debs-2020-challenge/README.md

     To rebuild with changes you made.

-`Note!`: If you want to use another language for your development, you need to change the content of `Dockerfile.solution` to support language of your choice.
+`Note`: As mentioned above, if you want to use another language instead of Python, you need to change the content of `Dockerfile.solution` to support language of your choice.

 ## Standalone testing